 Knowing your numbers

 When he first started his landscaping company, Wells says figuring out the financial side of the business was one of the hardest mountains to climb, especially when he started hiring employees.

 Wells says when he operated solo, finances were much easier to manage, but once he began expanding and hiring, he was not prepared for it and things began to get more complicated.

 For those gearing up to start their own landscaping company, Wells highly recommends hiring a reliable and trustworthy accountant right off the bat.
 Personally, Wells says he had a terrible experience with his accountant early on in his career, which led him to make many errors that would set him back.

 “That in itself was a big mistake I made not researching and understanding more about an accountant,” says Wells.
 “You also need to jump in on the business and learn your financials and your bottom line.
 Talk with those who’ve been in the industry awhile.”

 Harrington and Wells agree that another tip to keep in mind when looking at your finances is to not start out by taking out numerous loans to cover your equipment, as you don’t want to be buried under a mountain of debt before you have your first customer.

 “One thing I did from the very beginning that has paid dividends over and over again is to always be legit,” says Harrington.
 “I never did cash, and I never tried to do anything that wasn’t up to par.
-Even when it was just me, I paid myself through payroll, I followed rules of good accounting principles, I made sure taxes were paid where they needed to be and I asked for help along the way to get it done.”
+Even when it was just me, I paid myself through payroll, I followed rules of good accounting principles, I made sure taxes were paid and I asked for help along the way to get it done.”